o3de/o3de.org/content/docs/userguide/gems/builtin/process-life-mgmt.md

 ---
-description: ' Use the Process Life Management gem to respond to various application lifecycle events dispatched by the &ALYlong; engine, such as to pause your game, display a modal splash screen, and so on. '
+description: ' Use the Process Life Management gem to respond to various application lifecycle events dispatched by the Amazon Lumberyard engine, such as to pause your game, display a modal splash screen, and so on. '
 title: Process Life Management Gem
 ---